pinakinmistry/React-Training/README.md

 export default App
 ```

+## Client Side Routing using `react-router`
+- `react-router` gives JSX styled syntax for defining client side routes in a span
+- `this.props.params` holds properties defined using `path="/:routeParamProperty"` in `Route` definition

 ## Composition of Components
 - React components can be nested
 - A React component should be broken down into logical sub components